AndreasKrauss42/sphinx-docs-template/docs/sample_chapter/chapter.rst

    Subsection
    ----------

-And subsections can be splitted in subsubsections:
+And subsections can be split in subsubsections:

 Subsubsection
 ^^^^^^^^^^^^^